-In September of this year, we launched Cleanshelf to help high-growth businesses better manage and optimize their software spend.
+In September of this year, we celebrated the launch of Cleanshelf.
+Our mission is simple.
+To help high-growth businesses better manage and optimize their software spend.
 We’re excited to tell you about it; but first, a bit of context.

 Software-as-a-Service applications have had an inarguably positive impact on the way we work, and their inherent flexibility is a big driver of their success.
 A lot has been written about the consumerization of the enterprise, and the impact this has had on how software is bought and how it’s designed.
 B2B SaaS vendors must now continuously improve their products to keep their customers happy, without the long-term lock-in that traditional software vendors benefitted from for many years.
 As a result, companies using B2B software now enjoy greater purchasing flexibility and much-improved user experiences.

 However, this modern way of selling and delivering software has brought with it a new set of challenges – and costs – to the same businesses that benefit from its flexibility.
 And, the consequences are real; software spend is one of the top expense categories for a high-growth business and also one of the most difficult to manage. $50 per user per month may sound inconsequential, but when you add that up across 50+ tools and dozens/hundreds/thousands of employees the cost implications of unused software become clear.